brycie-boy/The_Cosmos/In the Buddha's Words An Anthology of Discources from the Pali Canon Chapter 10. The Planes of Realization.md

 ___

-- Highlight(pink) - Location 6577
+- Highlight(pink) - Location 6575
+The conceit “I am” (asmim̄na) differs from identity view, the view of self (sakkāyadiṭṭhi), to which it is partly akin.
+The view of self affirms an enduring self existing in relation to the five aggregates, either as identical with them, or as their inner core, or as their owner and master.
+But the conceit “I am” lacks a clear conceptual content.
+It lurks at the base of the mind as a vague, shapeless, but imperious sense of the “I” as a concrete reality.
+Though the view of self is already eliminated at the stage of stream-entry, the conceit “I am” persists in noble disciples even up to the stage of nonreturner.
 It lurks at the base of the mind as a vague, shapeless, but imperious sense of the “I” as a concrete reality.
 Though the view of self is already eliminated at the stage of stream-entry, the conceit “I am” persists in noble disciples even up to the stage of nonreturner.

 - Highlight(pink) - Location 6579
 This is the point of the incisive Khemaka Sutta—Text X,4(1)—with its two beautiful similes of the flower’s scent and the laundered cloth.
 The noble disciples differ from ordinary people in that they do not buy into the conceit “I am.”
 They recognize the conceit “I am” as a mere figment of the imagination, a false notion that does not point to a self, to a truly existent “I.” But they have not completely overcome it.